 Get thee to thy ballroom.
 Tisha, a fellow ActiveMSer, swears by ballroom dancing.
 Makes sense, because your dance partner can add stability even if you have two left feet like me.
 Plus it’s a heck of a lot easier than the Hokey Pokey.
 Stick your left foot out and shake it all about?
 Unless you want dance floor carnage, dream on!

 Hop on a horse.
-A number of MSers give thumbs up to therapeutic riding.
+A number of MSers give thumbs up to therapeutic riding or hippotherapy.
 There are likely programs in your area that are geared to the total beginner.

 Try water sports.
 Anything on the water tends to be cooler than on land.
 The world is your oyster, so try scuba diving, snorkeling, surfing, kayaking, whitewater rafting, canoeing, water volleyball, water basketball, water Frisbee, well, you get the idea.